SpanShu96/SpanShu96.github.io/_pages/publications.md

 2024
 ------
 * Zhao Tian, Honglin Shu, Dong Wang, Xuejie Cao, Yasutaka Kamei, and Junjie Chen.
 "Large Language Models for Equivalent Mutant Detection: How Far are We?"
-33rd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA), To Appear, 2024
+33rd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA), To Appear, 2024.
+* Olivier Nourry, Yutaro Kashiwa, Weiyi Shang, Honglin Shu, and Yasutaka Kamei.
+"My Fuzzer Won't Build: An Empirical Study of Fuzzing Build Failures" ACM Transactions on Software Engineering and Methodology (TOSEM), To Apper, 2024.

 2023
 ------